jeremylong/DependencyCheck/maven/src/site/markdown/configuration.md

 jarAnalyzerEnabled            | Sets whether Jar Analyzer will be used.                                   | true centralAnalyzerEnabled        | Sets whether Central Analyzer will be used.
 If this analyzer is being disabled there is a good chance you also want to disable the Nexus Analyzer (see below). | true centralAnalyzerUseCache       | Sets whether the Central Analyer will cache results.
-Cached results expire after 30 days.                  | true ossIndexAnalyzerEnabled       | Sets whether the OSS Index Analyzer will be enabled.                      | true ossindexAnalyzerUseCache      | Sets whether the OSS Index Analyzer will cache results.
+Cached results expire after 30 days.                  | true ossindexAnalyzerEnabled       | Sets whether the OSS Index Analyzer will be enabled.                      | true ossindexAnalyzerUseCache      | Sets whether the OSS Index Analyzer will cache results.
 Cached results expire after 24 hours.              | true nexusAnalyzerEnabled          | Sets whether Nexus Analyzer will be used (requires Nexus Pro).
 This analyzer is superceded by the Central Analyzer; however, you can configure this to run against a Nexus Pro installation. | true nexusUrl                      | Defines the Nexus Server's web service end point (example http://domain.enterprise/service/local/).
 If not set the Nexus Analyzer will be disabled. | &nbsp;